davidwon7/Personal-Timer-Tool/README.md

 * Add timer function to add your own timers
 * Customize the timer's name, alert message, and the length of the timer
 * Windows Notification Used when timer is up!
+* Saves your timers in HTML local storage (works when you load from the same device)

 ## APIs Used:
 * jQuery + Bootstrap Frameworks
 * ![Sweet Alert API] (http://t4t5.github.io/sweetalert/)

 ---
-Not mobile compatible, as it uses windows notifications.
+#### Not mobile compatible, as it uses windows notifications.
 No plans yet to make it mobile.

-Feel free to use it, or fork it and make any changes!
+#### Feel free to use it, or fork it and make any changes!
 This is my first solo web-application project, to learn some HTML/CSS/JS + Bootstrap/jQuery.
 Hope you like it!